woehrl01/woehrl01/README.md

 ## Moin! 👋 I'm Lukas

 A software engineering manager and backend engineer with a passion for writing efficient, scalable, and maintainable code.
-At [plentymarkets](https://www.plentymarkets.eu), I am responsible for the development and maintenance of the company's cloud platform and I lead a group of talented software engineers across multiple teams.
+At [plentymarkets](https://www.plentymarkets.eu), I lead the development and maintenance of our cutting-edge cloud infrastructure.
+I lead multiple teams of skilled software engineers, driving innovation and ensuring scalable, efficient, and maintainable solutions.
+My passion for backend engineering and leadership helps bring out the best in my teams as we build systems that support the company's evolving needs.

 ## In addition to my day job